 the ability to monitor one’s own and others’ feelings and emotions, to discriminate among them and to use this information to guide one’s thinking and actions.”

 To thrive, I have to understand my emotions – why I feel the way I do.
-It is when we understand our emotions that we can identify if the needs in our life are or aren’t being fulfilled.
+It is when we understand our emotions that we can identify if our needs are or aren’t being fulfilled.
 Coincidentally, the required reading for my graduate winter course focused on this very topic, titled Organize your Emotions, Optimize your Life by Margaret Moore (CEO of Wellcoaches), Edward Phillips, MD, and John Hanc.

 As explained in the book, our emotions are driven by certain needs.